skygate/skylabs-redux/docs/tutorial.md

 export default App;
 ```

 Time to make small test.
-In file `index.js` import an action creator `addComment`.
+In the file `index.js` import an action creator `addComment`.
 Then on the bottom of the file (below ReactDOM.render() method) put these two lines.

 ```javascript
 store.dispatch(addComment("The first comment!"));
 store.dispatch(addComment("The second comment!"));
 ```

 Yeah!
-It's kind of a hardcode, but if you done all things properly you should see something like this:
+It's kind of a hardcode, but if you have done all things properly you should see something like this:

 ![App screenshot](./images/app-screenshot1.png)